Mich-b/keycloak-eid/README.md

 ```
 ## Create a user
-Browse to https://keycloak-eid:8444/auth/admin/master/console/#/realms/EIDTEST/users and create a user with your SSN number (e.g. 78451278945).
+Browse to https://keycloak-eid:8444/auth/admin/master/console/#/realms/EIDTEST/users, cancel the client certificate authentication for now, login using admin-admin, and create a user with your SSN number (e.g. 78451278945).

 ## Authenticate as that user from another Keycloak instance brokered to the keycloak-eid instance
-User your e-id to authenticate using mutual TLS by reopening your browser or by simply opening an incognito tab and browse to https://keycloak:8443/auth/realms/EIDTEST-NOSSL/account
+User your e-id to authenticate using mutual TLS by opening an incognito tab and browsing to https://keycloak:8443/auth/realms/EIDTEST-NOSSL/account

 => you are now able to complete the user registration on the keycloak instance.